Pontiac GTO: 1970

 The Tempest model line received another facelift for the 1970 model year.
 Hidden headlights were deleted in favor of four exposed round headlamps outboard of narrower grille openings.
 The nose retained the protruding vertical prow theme, although it was less prominent.
 While the standard Tempest and LeMans had chrome grilles, the GTO retained the Endura urethane cover around the headlamps and grille.

 The suspension was upgraded with the addition of a rear anti-roll bar, essentially the same bar as used on the Oldsmobile 442 and Buick Gran Sport.
 The front anti-roll bar was slightly stiffer.
-The result was a useful reduction in body lean in turns and a modest reduction of understeer.
+The result was a reduction in body lean in turns and a modest reduction of understeer.

 Another handling-related improvement was optional variable-ratio power steering.
 Rather than a fixed ratio of 17.5:1, requiring four turns lock-to-lock, the new system varied its ratio from 14.6:1 to 18.9:1, needing 3.5 turns lock-to-lock.
 Turning diameter was reduced from 40.9 feet (12.5 m) to 37.4 feet (11.4 m).

-The base engine was unchanged for 1970, but the low-compression economy engine was deleted and the "400 Ram Air"(aka "Ram Air III"), now simply called "Ram Air", and Ram Air IV remained available.
+The base engine was unchanged for 1970, but the low-compression economy engine was deleted and the "400 Ram Air"(aka "Ram Air III"), now called "Ram Air", and Ram Air IV remained available.